 - LinkedIn is still an important business tool.
 Despite constant fiddling with the format, the spam on the platform and declining candidate functionality

-Listing this out it makes depressing reading.
+Listing these web services out it makes depressing reading.
 Declining functionality, good products (almost) sunk by large corporate shenanigans and corporate investors.
 In many respects things have stood still rather than moved forward with web services.
+More related content here.